Kylejeong2/personal-website/src/app/blog/posts/my-time-at-browserbase.md

 ---
 title: "Reflections on 6 months at Browserbase"
 date: "2025-08-30"
+description: "Reflecting on my first six months at Browserbase, working on browser infrastructure for AI agents, and what I've learned as a growth engineer at a fast-growing startup."
+keywords: ["Browserbase", "startup", "growth engineering", "web automation", "browser infrastructure", "career", "internship", "AI agents"]
+author: "Kyle Jeong"
+ogImage: "/blog/browserbase/hawaii.jpeg"
 ---

 This August marks six months at [Browserbase](https://browserbase.com).
 At 20, I've never held a job longer than a few months—not even summer gigs in high school.